Sher-Chowdhury/codingbee_docs/categories/kubernetes/05_deployments/deployments.md

 NAME                                READY     STATUS    RESTARTS   AGE       IP           NODE deployment-httpd-648756c8dd-hcc7f   1/1       Running   0          1m        172.17.0.5   minikube
 ```

+So a deployment object created another controller object (replicaset), which in turn created the pod objects.
+That means if we manually delete the RS then the deployment would automatically recreate it again, which in turn will recreate the pods.

+Going back to the yaml file, you'll notice that it's content is essentially 3 object definitions in a nested fashion.
+At the top we have the deploymnet, followed by the replicaset, and finally the pod definition

 Now if you want to increase the number of pods running under this deployment, then just update the replicas setting in the deployments config file then reapply.